oliverrdz/SoftPotato_Desktop/README.md

 # Soft Potato wiki
 Open source electrochemistry simulator, now with a graphical interface!

 It simulates cyclic voltammograms for planar diffusion.
-Assumes R - e -> O and Butler-Volmer kinetics as well as nerstian response.
-For more information visit [https://oliverrdz.xyz](https://oliverrdz.xyz/?page_id=143).
+Assumes R - e -> O and Butler-Volmer kinetics.
+For more information visit [https://oliverrdz.xyz/soft-potato](https://oliverrdz.xyz/soft-potato).

 ## Binaries
-There are Windows 10 and Ubuntu binaries in the [releases page](https://github.com/oliverrdz/SoftPotato/releases/tag/v1.0.0).
+There are Windows 8.1 and Ubuntu 20.10 binaries in the [releases page](https://github.com/oliverrdz/SoftPotato/releases/tag/v2.0).

 ## Usage
-Download the repository.
+For regular use, download the binary for your system.
+If you want to tinker with the code, then download the repository.
 From a terminal and within the Soft Potato directory, run:
 ```python
 python3 SoftPotato.py
 ```